Apple AirPower: Everything we know

 Once everything was set up, you would have only needed to place your Apple devices on the pad.
 The AirPower was supposed to intelligently identify what you were trying to charge and provide it with the right amount of power.
 Your iPhone screen would have also told you how much power is in each of the devices you have atop the AirPower mat.

-According to Bloomberg's Mark Gurman, Apple has apparently made more lofty advancements.
-Per his sources, Apple may be looking into true wireless charging similar to what Xiaomi has shown off.
+According to Bloomberg's Mark Gurman, Apple had apparently made some advancements.
+Per Gurman's sources, Apple may have been looking into true wireless charging similar to what Xiaomi has shown off.
 In Xiaomi's demonstration, it was able to charge a user's phone truly wirelessly, separate from a charge mat or other system.

 True over-the-air charging would be incredibly ambitious for Apple, especially considering the company has yet to implement reverse wireless charging, a feature in the Samsung Galaxy S21, which allows the phone to wirelessly charge the Galaxy Buds 2 through their phone.
 Although, according to Gurman, Apple is working on this as well, with potentially future Apple devices all wirelessly charging off one another.

-"Imagine an iPad charging an iPhone and then that iPhone charging AirPods or an Apple Watch," Gurman writes in his PowerOn newsletter.
+"Imagine an iPad charging an iPhone and then that iPhone charging AirPods or an Apple Watch," Gurman wrote in his PowerOn newsletter.

 There's a slew of accessories on the market that all aim at help Apple users charge their devices wirelessly.
 Since the introduction of the iPhone 12, Apple has brought back MagSafe charging.
 These charging pucks can snap on to an iPhone 12 or 13 to deliver a charge.
 The magnetic ring behind the latest iPhones can be used with other accessories, like credit card clips or battery banks.
 There's also the MagSafe Duo, a $129 wireless charger that can charge an iPhone and Apple Watch simultaneously.